 - Returning to activity after a surgery (e.g. ACL repair or rotator cuff surgery)

 To summarize, the skills of a Sport Physiotherapist include athletic taping, functional return to sport training, exercise physiology, sport massage, and concussion evaluation and management.
 They have the skills and ability to work with sport organizations to help establish a comprehensive medical support system for an organization, whether it is at the grassroots level or the high performance level.
 Many of the Diploma holders in Sport Physiotherapy have worked with Canada’s top athletes at all levels of sport.

 It is important to note that the word ‘trainer’ is used in reference to someone working with a team or sport who provides a variety of support services to the team.
 The trainer may be a Sport Physiotherapy Canada Certificate or Diploma holder or a physiotherapist, chiropractor, or athletic therapist.
 Some trainers may have no formal medical training other than a first aid certificate and knowledge of the sport.
 It is important to know the qualifications of potential medical staff prior to engaging their services.
 Physiotherapists are licensed through provincial colleges and SPC qualified physiotherapists can be found through its website.

-If you have any questions about sport physiotherapy in Oakville, feel free to give us a call and speak to our Sport Physiotherapist, Pat Stanziano.
+If you have any questions about sport physiotherapy services at Leaps and Bounds: Performance Rehabilitation in Oakville, ON, feel free to give us a call and speak to our Sport Physiotherapist, Pat Stanziano.